-• A system designed and built above grade should be a minimum of that is expected to be generated between scheduled cleanout periods.
+◆ A system designed and built above grade should be a minimum of feet wide by ten feet long, but sized to contain all liquid and waste that is expected to be generated between scheduled cleanout periods.

 The size of the containment system may be limited by the size of to the system and rainfall that enters the system for a two-year extend over the entire excavation.